 On this page you can see several screenshots of the TextEncoder.
-The screenshots are available for the operating systems Windows 10 and Windows 7.
+The screenshots are available for the operating systems Windows 11, Windows 10 and Windows 7.
 You can switch the shown operating system with the links under the screenshots.

 On the left side of the main program, you can manage the files whose encoding and line break you want to change.
 On the right side you can set the desired changes and determine how the changed files should be saved.

 To add files to the program, you can simply drag those files onto the program.
 Alternatively, you can use the buttons "Add files" or "Add files from folders" under the file list.